UCLALibrary/ideptoolkit/digprint.md

 * Color - output color closely matches true color of the materials, correct color mode has been selected.
 * Orientation - all images are oriented correctly, no distortion or proportion irregularities.
 * No physical matter - no dirt, dust, etc. obstructing the view of the item.
-* No digital artifacts - no glare, no lens flare etc.
+* No digital artifacts - no glare, no lens flare, etc.
 * Page order - keep track of the page order while scanning and also check a sample size at the end of the scanning process.
 * Cropping - images are properly cropped (default = 1/8 inch on all sides) or per the project instructions.